tartley/cbeams/README.rst

 Dependencies
 ............

-Works on Linux or OSX, but not on Windows.
+Developed on on Ubuntu 14.04, likely runs on other Linux.
+Runs on OSX.
+Does not run on Windows.

 Tested on Python 3.4 & 3.5.
 Probably also runs on other 3.x, but not on 2.x.